Limited English Proficiency (LEP) Policy

 - Babel Fish Text Translation - Translation available between English and: Chinese, Dutch, French, German, Greek, Italian, Japanese, Korean, Russian, Portuguese, and Spanish.

 - ASL Pro - Translation and dictionary between English and American Sign Language.
+NOTE: Can only translate phrases that are defined by the site.

 - Word2Word - Directory of translation services.